jcrudy/drlnd_p1/README.md

 Instructions
 ------------

-Once the above environment has been installed and activated and the tests pass, a new agent can be created and trained by running train.py.
+Once the above environment has been installed and activated and the tests pass, a new agent can be created and trained by running train.py:

+    python train.py

+The train.py script will train a new agent and, by default, save that agent as banana_agent.pkl.
+A plot of episode rewards will be displayed during training, and training will stop as soon as an average reward of 13 or more over 100 episodes has been achieved.